-You edit via "Edit Mode", which makes the connections between elements and the layout visible (See figure to the right).
+In Layout Editor you edit your Panel by activating the "Edit Mode", which makes the connections between elements and the layout visible (See figure to the right, notice the small circles).
 For example, you can click on the circle in the middle of a track segment and select the associated occupancy detector (Sensor) on the layout.
 Once you've done that, the color of the track segment on the screen will change when the track is occupied.
 You can configure the colors used, the width of the track lines, and other details of the presentation.

 Switchboards provide a visual control grid for your JMRI layout "out of the box".

 To create a new Switchboard, from the Panels menu, choose New Panel > Switchboard Editor.

 For more information, please see the Switchboard Editor help page.

 PanelPro can communicate with more than one layout control system.
 For example, the Cornwall Railroad mentioned above uses C/MRI hardware for sensing the status of blocks and turnouts on the layout, but drives turnout positions through a Digitrax DCC system.